slsa-framework/slsa/docs/spec/v1.0/threats.md

 </details>
 <details><summary>Poison the build cache <span>(Build L3)</span></summary>

-*Threat:* Add a "bad" artifact to a build cache that is later picked up by a "good" build process.
+*Threat:* Add a malicious artifact to a build cache that is later picked up by a benign build process.

 *Mitigation:* Build caches must be [isolate][isolated] between builds to prevent such cache poisoning attacks.